Signs Of Covert Abuse

 You can overcome covert abuse

 If you are experiencing trauma, stress, or other complex emotions arising from abuse, online therapy may be an option for you.
 When living with these difficult emotions, it can be challenging to get out of the house and visit a therapist’s office.
 Online therapy can simplify this process by allowing you to receive the help you deserve from a location that is convenient for you.
 If it’s not safe to talk to a therapist from home, you can participate in therapy from anywhere with a stable internet connection via audio or video chat.
-Also, with BetterHelp, you can contact your therapist 24/7 via in-app messaging if you have questions or concerns, and they’ll get back to you as soon as they can.
+With BetterHelp, you can also contact your therapist 24/7 via in-app messaging if you have questions or concerns, and they’ll get back to you as soon as they can.

 Several recent studies have shown that online therapy can be beneficial for those who are experiencing complicated emotions arising from abuse.
 In one study, researchers examined the usefulness of online cognitive-behavioral therapy (CBT) in helping individuals manage symptoms of post-traumatic stress disorder (PTSD).
 Most of the participants had experienced some type of abuse by their partner.
 Researchers found that, after treatment, 81.5% of participants no longer met the criteria for PTSD.
 Additionally, the results were sustained at a one-year follow-up.
 Participants also reported a decrease in feelings of depression and anxiety and an increase in overall quality of life.